osrf/gazebo_tutorials/kinematic_loop/tutorial.md

 because it uses a graph structure.
-Since gazebo converts URDF to SDF before loading, we can declare an SDFormat joint inside `<gazebo>` extension tags that will get added to the model after being converted to SDFormat.
+Since gazebo converts URDF to SDF before loading, we can declare an SDFormat joint inside `<gazebo>` extension tags to close the loop.
+That joint will get added to the model after being converted to SDFormat.

 # Simple 4-bar linkage in SDFormat